cse110-sp23-group23/cse110-sp23-group23/specs/adrs/051923-pipeline.md

 ## Context and Problem Statement

-How to write readable test assertions?
+How to write readable test assertions? <br>
 How to write effective unit tests that ensure correctness of a feature?

 ## Considered Options